Arregi/gitcrib/git_init.md

-#git init
+# git init

-Initializes a new empty repository.
+Create an empty Git repository or reinitialize an existing one.